 There's nothing like the crunch of granola in the morning, and we're generally led to believe that granola is a healthy option.
-But supermarket brands generally contain a huge amount of sugar with up to a third of the recommended daily amount per portion.
-This low sugar granola recipe cuts down substantially on the added sugar, but you'll still have a satisfying crunch and delicious tasting cereal to start your day.
+But shop bought cereals generally contain a huge amount of sugar with up to a third of the recommended daily amount per portion.

 Ingredients